Skip to main content

 Older people came into the schools to tell pupils about the days when the area was farmland, or the estate was just being built, and this information was transcribed by teachers for posterity.

-A map view of the Arbury district from 1900, with earlier details inserted.
+A map view of the Arbury district from 1904, with earlier details inserted.
 Note that Arbury Road connects the Ely/Milton Road with the Histon/Cambridge Road as it did until the late 1970s.
-King's Hedges Road, originally a dead end, leading to the fifty eight acre farm called King's Hedge/King's Hedges, can be seen here.
+King's Hedges Road, originally a dead end private farm track, leading to the fifty eight acre farm called King's Hedge/King's Hedges, can be seen here.
 King's Hedges itself is north of the present guided busway - and is now the site of, among other things, Cambridge Regional College.
 It is straddled by the A14, and part of it is still open ground.

 An Arbury 1980 exhibition was held at the Manor School on Arbury Road, featuring the pupils' work (including some lovely models of iron age housing!), transcripts and photographs.